HPCGISLab/NAWS/README.md

 ---
 4. Enter into a directory with a NetLogo model with defined experiment

-5. Execute the NAWS using ~/workflow/bin/run/runexperiment.sh <Netlogo model name> <Experiment name>
+5. Execute the NAWS using <code>~/workflow/bin/run/runexperiment.sh &lt;Netlogo model name&gt; &lt;Experiment name&gt;</code>
-   A new directory containing all of the parameter files and sub-experiment information will be created along with multiple table files containing the results of each sub-experiment
+6. A new directory containing all of the parameter files and sub-experiment information will be created along with multiple table files containing the results of each sub-experiment once the jobs submitted to the batch system are finished executing.